ruralinnovation/airtable-blocks-app/DESIGN.md

 Given the prominence of Airtable as a data management tool within CORI/RISI and our heavy utilization of geographically enriched data, we would like to create a [CIMS Map Tool](https://github.com/ruralinnovation/cims-map-tool/) that can be used within the Airtable web interface.
 Development and maintenance of this tool should enhance our ability to:

 * Explore data
- * Select location(s) that match the following minimal criteria:
+* Ability to select location(s) that match the following (example) criteria:
     * Community must be rural
     * Minimum 75% of pop has access to broadband
         * Ideally access to *fiber* in downtown core
     * Partnership with local post-secondary institution
     * Commitment to building Digital Economy Infrastructure from leadership (of applicant organization)
 * Visualize selected location as filter criteria are updated (map view)
     * Initialize with useful overview of mapped features (looks good when you first open it)
     * Drill down on individual features (see attributes)
     * Responsive loading of data after single initialization cycle
     * Relatively easy to configure app with appropriate data layers
     * Click on individual records in Airtable tables and render them on map with a context that is specific to selected record (i.e. if record == place, then map selected place and all county subdivisions, counties, etc. that intersect with place)

 * Publish/Print results
     * From selections made/filtered within map view return a list of features as records to an Airtable table(s)

 ## Design Considerations